rage/tmc-vscode/CONTRIBUTING.md

 The tests use a mock backend which needs to be initialised.
 Run `cd backend && npm run setup` to do so.
 The tests can be run with `npm run test`.
 If you get a `Connection error: TypeError`, make sure the backend is running.

-1. `npm run webpack:watch` to keep building the extension while writing code while VSCode is closed.
+1. `pnpm run watch` to keep building the extension while writing code while VSCode is closed.

 2. `npm run backend:start` to start the mock backend used by the tests.